Title: On the Verge (Prelude to an Admission of Love)

 Mulder knows he should refuel but his appetite left him the minute Scully collapsed outside his apartment.

-A pervasive odor of overused fryolator oil, grilled onions, and burnt coffee hits Mulder even before he opens the door to the cafeteria.
+A pervasive odor of fryolator oil, grilled onions, and burnt coffee hits Mulder even before he opens the door to the cafeteria.
 Stepping inside, he’s assaulted by a cacophony of clanking dishes and genial chatter.
 The room is the largest he’s seen so far at the station.
 More colorful, too, with a tropical-themed mural on two walls.
 About twenty laminate tables fill the space in front of a food counter, some pushed together to accommodate larger groups.
-The diners are all dressed much like he is in sweatshirts, down vests, and jeans.
+The diners are all dressed much like he is in sweatshirts and jeans.
 Many wear hats although the room is comfortably warm.
 A welcome change from the rest of the station.

 Mulder approaches the service counter and scans the whiteboard menu.
 Lighter fare includes soups, burgers, meat pies, a long list of beers.
 For heartier appetites: roast lamb, steak and chips, chicken parm, the list goes on and on.
 And then there are the desserts, most of which he doesn’t recognize.
 Stickjaw Toffees?
 Cherry Ripe?
 Pineapple Lumps?
 It’s an all-you-can-eat smorgasbord, courtesy of the Australian government.